https://propellerads.com/publishers/?ref_id=mNXh

 5. Scenic sights await the guests along the way during the trip.

-6. The distance is only 75 Km from Naga City but prepares for a 2-hour mountain drive.
+6. The distance is only 75 Km from Naga City, but it prepares for a 2-hour mountain drive.

-7. By the time you enter the Tinambac-Siruma road from Barangay San Vicente, there are no available restrooms for the ladies along the way and no big grocery store or supermarket.
+7. When you enter the Tinambac-Siruma road from Barangay San Vicente, there are no available restrooms for the ladies along the way and no big grocery store or supermarket.

-8. There is only one meal stop available along the way, and it’s already closer to the town proper.
+8. Only one meal stop is available along the way, and it’s already closer to the town proper.

 What to Bring